 If you are an older individual who is beginning to experience soreness and inflammation with your jaw, you likely have a degenerative or inflamed joint disorder.
 This can occur over time due to overuse and/or age.
 Most cases are due to rheumatoid arthritis or a punctured TMJ disc.

-Although it would be nice to attach one single reason for TMD, it’s simply not that easy.
-There are many reasons it can develop, some of which include:
+Although it would be nice to attribute TMJ disorder to a single cause; it’s not that simple.
+There are many reasons TMJ disorder can develop, including

 - A misaligned bite